Updated - September 16 2020

 - Avoid close contact (petting, snuggling, being kissed or licked, sharing food) with their animals during their illness.

-- Practise good cough etiquette - Avoid coughing or sneezing on your animals
+- Practise good handwashing and avoid coughing and sneezing on animals.

-- Have another member of your household care for your animals
+- If possible, have another member of their household care for their animals.

 An additional risk to animals is what will happen to them if their owners become ill and are unable to take care of them.
-In these situations, humane societies, boarding kennels and veterinary clinics may not be willing to care for your pet due to the uncertainty around animals and COVID-19.
 You can help reduce these concerns by planning for your pet's care in advance.
 This includes identifying a family member or friend who will care for your animals if you become ill or are hospitalized.
 Animal owners should also keep crates, food, and extra supplies on hand in case you are required to stay home for an extended period of time.
-As always, help protect your animals by making sure all vaccinations are up to date and that pets have a collar and identification tag.
+As always, help protect your animals by making sure all their vaccinations are up to date and that pets have a collar and identification tag.
 This will help ensure your pet is returned home safely, should it need to be moved from your home because you are unable to care for it yourself.

 Livestock and poultry producers have similar concerns about caring for their animals if they or their staff become ill.
 Producers should be having discussions with their families and employees about who can help care for the animals should someone become ill.
 Producers should also arrange alternatives for animal care when employees are sick or required to self-isolate for a period of time.
 Planning should include identifying the minimum level of care that is necessary to maintain the health and welfare of the animals, and making arrangements in advance with friends, family or neighbours for getting a "helping hand" when needed.